Best Gear For Great Lakes River Salmon

 4 Best Spinning Reels For Great Lakes River Salmon

-Large great lakes salmon can make long fast runs that can burn-out the bearings and the drag systems of cheaper reels.
-Therefore, getting a mid-range to a high-end reel is the best idea.
+Large Great Lakes salmon can make long, fast runs that can burn out the bearings and drag systems of cheaper reels.
+Therefore, the best idea is to get a mid-range to a high-end reel.

 You also need to consider how the line comes off the reel if you plan to float fish a lot.
 I have had many clients bring out reels that they struggle with all day either because it’s not a great reel or because they have the wrong line on it.